S3Puzzle/Research/RunnerResearch.md

-# How can I use a custom git runner to improve my ci/cd pipeline?
+# What can a self-hosted git runner add to my project?

 ## Question exploration

 What information is available?
 - Literature study

-What are the advantages of a custom runner?
+What are the advantages of a self-hosted git runner?
 - Literature study

 How can I implement the available information?
 - Brainstorm

-How do you make a git runner?
+How do you make a self-hosted git runner?
 - Prototyping

 What is quality of my product?